Naser4100/cplg_connector/README.md

 # cplg_connector
-A social newtwork built with the MERN stack.
+A social network built with the MERN stack.

 # See live
 http://cplg.herokuapp.com/